TeamAGGS/Project2/README.md

   - The Time gap between the creation and merge of each pull request being extremely low

 ## Bad smell detector
-### Events
-### Issues

 We imported these spreadsheets containing original data and features in Tableau for our further analysis.
 Tableau produces a family of interactive data visualization products focused on extracting and representing some patterns in the data.
 A fancy state of the art visualization can be created in a matter of seconds with simple drag-and-drop.

 A very nice YouTube video give a short demo on how to create dashboards for Twitter data.

 https://www.youtube.com/watch?v=uWIhdlnkEOM

 We used similar methods to analyze our data and created dashboards for the same.
-Our Tableau file (ProjectReview.twb) can be found at https://github.com/TeamAGGS/Project2/tree/master/code
+Tableau files can be cound at https://github.com/TeamAGGS/Project2/tree/master/code:

-### Milestones
-### Pull-requests
+- Issues: (ProjectReview.twb)
+- Pull Requests (Pull_requests.twb)

 ## Bad smell results
 ### Events